okohll/abdocs/content/docs/fields/field-types/special-field-types/referenced-data.md

 If a view is built the second way and embedded into the table via a referenced field, the data will be editable: clicking on an element of referenced data will turn it into a data entry form.

-If it's built the first way, data will not be editable
+If it's built the first way, data will not be editable.

+In an editable referenced field, only fields directly from the table made to create the view will be editable.
+Other fields will be read-only.